KusionStack/kusionstack.io/docs/operating/introduction/introduction.md

 ### Streamlined Pod Operation

-KusionStack Operating introduces resource consist framework that facilitates a graceful way to integrate resource management around Pods, like traffic control, into PodOpsLifecycle.
+KusionStack Operating introduces resource consist framework that offers a graceful way to integrate resource management around Pods, like traffic control, into PodOpsLifecycle.
 It simplifies the work for platform developers dealing with Pod operation details.
 KusionStack also integrates some resources by default, such as Aliyun SLB.